Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineUpgradeFrom2.md

 ### Renamed Components

 - Cinemachine3rdPersonAim has been renamed to [CinemachineThirdPersonAim](CinemachineThirdPersonAim.md).
-- CinemachineBlendListCamera has been renamed to CinemachineSequencerCamera.
+- CinemachineBlendListCamera has been renamed to [Cinemachine Sequencer Camera](CinemachineBlendListCamera.md).

 ### Renamed Fields